Estimated Reading time : 3 min

-I visited Madurai on my Birthday in 2014 and It was a gifting experience to visit the cultural capital of Tamilnadu.
+I visited Madurai on my Birthday in 2014 and I felt like a gift to visit the cultural capital of Tamilnadu.
 Madurai has not only produced Kollywood’s popular celebrities like Maniratnam, Vishal, Vivek and Illayaraja but also, it has become the 2nd most sought-after filming location after Chennai.
 Madurai is just like Chennai!
 Big city with busy streets.
-So, Today I am going to share with you on how I celebrated my birthday at Madurai and inspire you to explore the southern part of India But, before that, a short review on Madurai as a city.
+So, Today I am going to share you on how I celebrated my birthday at Madurai and inspire you to travel on your birthday.
+But, before that, a short review on Madurai as a city.

 Daily expenses: 3.5/5